alaosama/ValidateSizeOfaFile/SystemAccessAPI/README.md

 # 📂 File System Access API Tutorial

-Ce projet est un simple tutoriel démontrant l'utilisation de l'API File System Access pour lire et écrire des fichiers dans un navigateur web.
+This project is a simple tutorial demonstrating the use of the File System Access API to read and write files in a web browser.

-## 📁 Contenu du Projet
+## 📁 Project Contents

-- 📝 `index.html` : Le fichier HTML principal contenant la structure de la page.
+- 📝 `index.html`: The main HTML file containing the page structure.
-- 🎨 `styles.css` : Le fichier CSS pour le style de la page.
+- 🎨 `styles.css`: The CSS file for styling the page.
-- ✍️ `script.js` : Le fichier JavaScript pour les fonctionnalités de lecture et d'écriture de fichiers.
+- ✍️ `script.js`: The JavaScript file for the read and write file functionalities.

-## 🚀 Fonctionnalités
+## 🚀 Features

-- 📖 **Lire un fichier** : Permet de sélectionner et lire le contenu d'un fichier local.
+- 📖 **Read a file**: Allows you to select and read the content of a local file.
-- ✏️ **Écrire un fichier** : Permet de créer et d'écrire dans un fichier local.
+- ✏️ **Write a file**: Allows you to create and write to a local file.

-## 🛠️ Utilisation
+## 🛠️ Usage

-1. 📌 Ouvrez `index.html` dans un navigateur compatible avec l'API File System Access.
+1. 📌 Open `index.html` in a browser that supports the File System Access API.
-2. 📂 Cliquez sur "Read File" pour lire un fichier.
+2. 📂 Click on "Read File" to read a file.
-3. 💾 Cliquez sur "Write File" pour écrire un fichier.
+3. 💾 Click on "Write File" to write a file.

-## ⚙️ Prérequis
+## ⚙️ Prerequisites

-- 🌐 Un navigateur moderne prenant en charge l'API File System Access (ex : Google Chrome).
+- 🌐 A modern browser that supports the File System Access API (e.g., Google Chrome).

-## 👨‍💻 Auteur
+## 👨‍💻 Author

 - 🏷️ [osamaal](https://github.com/alaosama)